 DegreeDays (1,r,y) is the number of heating degree days and DegreeDays (2,r,y) is the number of cooling degree days in Census division r during year y.
-Historical data are available from 1990 through September 2012.
-Values for October 2012 through December 2013 are developed from the most recent National Oceanic and Atmospheric Administration (NOAA) forecast for heating and cooling degree days.
+Historical data are available from 1990 through August 2013.
+Values for September 2013 through November 2014 are developed from the most recent National Oceanic and Atmospheric Administration (NOAA) forecast for heating and cooling degree days.
 Data input for subsequent years are based on a 30-year linear trend for heating and cooling degree days, adjusted for projected state population shifts.
 The data are used to perform a weather adjustment to the consumption projections in the Consumption subroutine to account for historical and "normal" differences from the base year (2003) weather, and to determine the relative amounts of heating and cooling supplied by heat pumps.

-- U.S. Department of Commerce, National Oceanic and Atmospheric Administration, Historical Climatology Series 5-1, http://www.ncdc.noaa.gov/oa/documentlibrary/hcs/hcs.html. - U.S. Department of Commerce, National Oceanic and Atmospheric Administration, Historical Climatology Series 5-2, http://www.ncdc.noaa.gov/oa/documentlibrary/hcs/hcs.html. - U.S. Department of Commerce, National Oceanic and Atmospheric Administration, population weighted heating and cooling degree days, http://www.cpc.ncep.noaa.gov/products/analysis_monitoring/cdus/degree_days/.
+U.S. Department of Commerce, National Oceanic and Atmospheric Administration, Historical Climatology Series 5-1.

+U.S. Department of Commerce, National Oceanic and Atmospheric Administration, Historical Climatology Series 5-2.

+U.S. Department of Commerce, National Oceanic and Atmospheric Administration, population-weighted heating and cooling degree days.